magao-x/handbook/compute/computer_setup/computer_setup.md

     [...]
     ```
 - **If the strings `connected to www-lco` or `www-ua`, and `connected to instrument` appear in the `nmcli` output, you may be finished.** If the connection profiles do not automatically find the renamed devices, read on.
-- Unplug the instrument interface and run `nmcli` again, noting which of the interfaces shows up as disconnected
+- Unplug the instrument and other interfaces and run `nmcli` again, noting which of the interfaces shows up as connected
 - Copy the full name (`enxaabbccddeeff`) of the interface that is showing up as connected
-- In `sudo nmtui`, rename or delete connections as necessary until there is only `www-ua`, `www-lco`, and `instrument`
+- In `sudo nmtui`, rename or delete connections as necessary until there is only `www-ua`, `www-lco`, and `instrument` (**Note:** ICC has `icc-to-rtc` and RTC has `rtc-to-icc` to configure, which are a pair of NICs for low-latency transfer.
+ICC additionally has `camsci1` and `camsci2`.
+Until we rewrite this document, consult the Networking doc for their config.)
 - Edit the `www-*` connections to ensure the "Device" field is set to the interface name you just copied
 - Copy the full name for the instrument interface, plug its cable back in, and repeat the last step for the `instrument` connection
 - Activate the appropriate connections in `nmtui` (or with `nmcli con down www-lco; nmcli con up www-ua; nmcli con up instrument`, swap `www-ua` and `www-lco` if necessary)